 Source: thefoodblog.net

-Sweet potato and mushroom bake with shallots and tomatoes, topped with eggs.
-How’s that for a comforting and tummy-filling breakfast?
+Sweet potato and mushroom bake with shallots and tomatoes, topped with eggs make a comforting and tummy-filling breakfast.

-It takes about 10 minutes to prepare this breakfast, and 30 more until it’s ready, which gives you plenty of time for your morning getting ready or exercising.
+It takes about 10 minutes to prepare this breakfast, and just 30 more until it’s ready!

 Per Serving: